cheersbuddy/Technical_Interview_Preparation/sify/cloud.md

 LIFE CYCLE OF CLOUD COMPUTING:

 AWS SERVICES:

-Amazon S3
+Amazon S3 -
+greate for internet backup

+cheap storage option

+data is retrivable from the internet

-AWS Data Transfer
+AWS Data Transfer-

+collect data seamlessly

+realtime monitoring and analysing  of data

-Amazon EC2
+Amazon EC2(elastic compute 2)

+ resizable computer(alter the size anytime)

-Amazon SNS
+Amazon SNS-

+notification system

-Amazon KMS
+Amazon KMS(Key management system)

+security tool - uses aes 256 bit encryption to encrypt data

-Amazon Lambda
+Amazon Lambda-

+pay only for time in seconds it takes to execute the code

+no need to pay for infrastructure

 Route 53

+a DNS service in cloud

+there is no need to maintain any DNS account somewhere else